 Support during practical sessions and placements

-If you think you may need support during placements, excursions or off-campus sessions, let us know and we can provide a solution or arrange alternatives.
+If you think you may need support during placements, excursions or off-campus sessions, let us know as early as possible and we can discuss a solution or alternatives.

 Getting around campus